skurwa/academic-kickstart/content/authors/admin/_index.md

 bio: Passionate about learning, sharing, and creating new ideas and technology.

 interests:
-- Mechatronics and automation
-- Product development
+- Early-stage prototyping
 - Human-machine interaction
+- Mechatronics

 education:
   courses: